 Cinnamon is considered a natural remedy for keeping the blood sugar level in control.
-Cinnamon shown to contain biologically active substances that regulate blood glucose by insulin-mimetic properties, which enhances glucose uptake by activating insulin receptor kinase activity, auto-phosphorylation of the insulin receptor and glycogen synthase activity .
+Cinnamon has shown to contain biologically active substances that regulate blood glucose by insulin-mimetic properties, which enhances glucose uptake by activating insulin receptor kinase activity, auto-phosphorylation of the insulin receptor, and glycogen synthase activity .

 According to a study conducted, intake of 1, 3, or 6 g of cinnamon per day reduces serum glucose, triglyceride, LDL cholesterol, and total cholesterol in people with type 2 diabetes and suggest that the inclusion of cinnamon in the diet of people with type 2 diabetes will reduce risk factors associated with diabetes and cardiovascular diseases.

 Cinnamon oil may be a natural way to take care of heart health.

 A study conducted in 2014 on male rats found that long-term treatment of rats with cinnamon and regular training improved cardiac hemodynamic through an additive effect.
 Both regular training and supplementation with cinnamon significantly decreased serum levels of total cholesterol, low-density lipoprotein (LDL), and increased high-density lipoprotein (HDL) level and HDL/LDL ratio as compared to control group (P<0.01).